 His experiment showed that tone of voice and facial expression can have an enormous influence on an audience and the degree to which they trust a speaker.
-It is arguable that much of what people take away from a presentation may be from the non-verbal - the body language, the appearance, the style of what we see.
+It is arguable that much of what people take away from a presentation may be from the non-verbal - the body language, the appearance and the style of delivery.

 Whatever the evidence, human beings are sensitive souls and have a gut instinct about whether they trust someone and what they say.
-Non-verbal signals have a strong influence over our impressions.
+Non-verbal signals have a strong influence on our impressions.

 So it matters what you look like when you stand up to deliver your sales pitch.
 It matters what your voice sounds like when you are asked to speak to your team.
-It matters if your hair is unkempt for a job interview and it matters if your jacket is so creased it looks like you wore it to bed, not just in the car driving to the meeting.
+It matters if your hair is unkempt for a job interview and it matters if your jacket is creased.

 Arguably it should not matter, but we cannot help but be guided by our first impressions of someone as they arrive for a meeting.
 We can't help but judge a book by its cover before we have opened it - and that is what we do with people in a business environment.